patrikroy/grav-theme-how-to/README.md

 * Built specifically for providing easy to read documentation
 * Fontawesome icon support

-# Manual installation
-To install this theme, you have 2 options:

-## Option 1
-Download the zip version of this repository and unzip it under `/your-grav-site/user/themes/`.
-Then, rename the folder to `how-to`.
-You can find these files on [GitHub](https://github.com/patrikroy/grav-theme-how-to).

-## Option 2
-Logged in as the user owning your grav website files, run

-    git clone https://github.com/patrikroy/grav-theme-how-to.git /your-grav-site/user/themes/how-to

-# Plugins dependencies
+# Plugin dependencies
-You need to manually install 2 additional plugins to fully enjoy the theme:
+You first need to install 2 additional plugins to fully enjoy the theme:

 * [LangSwitcher](https://github.com/getgrav/grav-plugin-langswitcher)
 * [SimpleSearch](https://github.com/getgrav/grav-plugin-simplesearch)

+# Installation
+In a terminal, log to your server as the user owning your grav website files, and run

+    git clone https://github.com/patrikroy/grav-theme-how-to.git /your-grav-site/user/themes/how-to

+Then enable the theme in your Grav administration panel.

+Enjoy!